-Real Estate Comparative Guide - - Portugal
+Real Estate Comparative Guide

 3.5 Is registered information publicly accessible?

-The Land Registry is public and can be verified by issuing a Land Registry certificate.
+The Land Registry is a public record and information contained within it is generally accessible to the public.
+Anyone can verify the contents of the Land Registry by requesting a Land Registry certificate.

 4 Commercial leases